-The Busan Partnership document does not take the form of a binding agreement or international treaty.
-It is not signed, and does not give rise to legal obligations.
-Rather, it is a statement of consensus that a wide range of governments and organisations have expressed their support for, offering a framework for continued dialogue and efforts to enhance the effectiveness of development co-operation.
+The Busan Partnership agreement is a consensus that a wide range of governments and organisations have expressed their support for.
+It offers a framework for continued dialogue and efforts to enhance the effectiveness of development co-operation.

 The Global Partnership for Effective Development Co-operation was established as a direct result of the Busan Partnership agreement.
 The Global Partnership will help ensure accountability for implementation of Busan commitments at the political level.